kronn/ptimelog/README.md

 I got tired of asking rubygems which version I installed, so I took on the herculean task of letting ptimelog show its own version.

+### Formatting the Output

+In order to format the output of the show-action into a table, a hopefully convienient field-marker has been chosen.
+I think it is unlikely, that ∴ is being used in a time-entry.
+Therefore, you can pipe the output into `column`:

+    ptimelog show today | column -t -s ∴

 ## Helper-Scripts

 ptimelog can prefill the account-number and billable-state of an entry.